Want to learn how to make faster, better compost with no extra effort?

 You simply make holes in your compost heap with a rebar, and add water and a high nitrogen material like grass or urine.

-You can see the full explanation in the video below:
+You can see the full explanation in this video.

 Confidence level: 10

 You can also choose to add water and high nitrogen materials while you remix the compost.
 I’ve found this to be highly effective.
-In fact, recently I added some grass to my garbage bin composter and it increased the temperature by 10 °C in just a couple of days.
+In fact, when I added some grass to my garbage bin composter it increased the temperature by 10 °C in just a couple of days.

 Insulation hacks